CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

    ![chat-session-two](images/new-automate-lab1-6.png)

-1. In the **Configuration** pane, click on **Parameters**.
+1. In the **Setup** pane, click on **Parameters**.
 You can try and experiment with different parameter configurations to see how they change the behavior of the model.

     ![Alt text](images/imag6.png)